How can I get a copy of my application?

 Who must be interviewed and when are interviews conducted?

-- Applicants for admission who are not licensed in another jurisdiction must appear for an in-person interview.
-If an applicant is licensed, active and in good standing in another U.S. jurisdiction, an interview is not required but may be directed by the Board.
+- If an applicant is licensed, active and in good standing in another U.S. jurisdiction, an interview is not required but may be directed by the Board.

 - Interviews are typically conducted in March, August and September.
 The BLE office does not schedule interviews; applicants are contacted by the interviewer directly.
 Interviews are assigned based on the county chosen in the applications for admission by exam score.